expo/expo/docs/pages/tutorial/introduction.md

 ## About this tutorial

 The objective of this tutorial is to get started with Expo and get familiar with the Expo SDK.
-We’ll build an app for Android, iOS, and the web.
 It’ll cover the following topics:

 - Create an Expo App
 - Breaking down app layout and implementing it with flexbox